zeruhur/loner/en/loner_companion.md

 > - **Organizations**:
 >   - *The Naturalist Order*: This secretive organization advocates for planetary “purity” and believes that failing ecosystems should be left to “natural evolution” without artificial intervention.
 To them, Zahra’s mission is misguided and dangerous, as it disrupts their idea of natural balance.
 The Order is highly organized, with operatives who can infiltrate government and corporate ranks.
 Their goals are tagged as *Ruthless* and *Eco-Purist*, which directly oppose Zahra’s tech-driven solutions.
 The Naturalist Order’s reach is vast, and they are willing to use sabotage, propaganda, and political influence to counter her efforts.
 >   - *Leton Corporation*: A powerful entity that monopolizes technology on Zahra’s planet and controls the trade of advanced tech.
 While they don’t directly oppose environmental preservation, Leton’s sole interest is profit, and they view Zahra’s efforts as a disruption to their market.
 Tagged as *Greedy* and *Well-Connected*, Leton often indirectly aids the Naturalist Order’s cause by restricting access to the technology Zahra seeks.
-Their influence over trade and resources introduces obstacles that force Zahra to make tough moral choices, such as whether to steal from them or negotiate under their exploitative terms.

 #### Defining Locations and Events